Robinette'S Apple Haus &Amp; Winery

 Robinette’s is now known as a year round destination, offering something to cater to everyone.

-Robinette’s Apple Haus & Winery provides a number of different products and services to the community from both a business and entertainment standpoint.
+Robinette’s Apple Haus & Winery provides different products and services to the community from business and entertainment standpoints.
 Different features on Robinette’s farm include an Apple Haus, winery, gift shop, corn maze, hayrides, mountain bike trail, bakery, lunch counter and seating area, cider mill, hiking, and much more.

 Robinette’s Winery & Wine Tastings

 Currently, Robinette’s features more than 20 different Michigan-made wines, as well as hard ciders and non-alcoholic raspberry juice for the kids.
-A few of the newest featured types of wine at Robinette’s are Apple Wine, Peach Spumante, Riesling, and Cranberry.
-Wine tasting is $9 a person (prices subject to change).
+A few of Robinette’s featured wines include Apple Wine, Peach Spumante, Riesling, and Cranberry.
+Wine tasting is $10 a person (prices subject to change).

 Order Robinette’s Online

-An additional perk to the vast amount Robinette’s offers already is their website which features an online store where most of the products featured on the farm can be purchased.
+An additional perk Robinette’s offers is their website, which features an online store where most of the products featured on the farm can be purchased.
 Within the online store, individuals can place orders for all sorts of apples from Robinette’s orchard.

-In addition, gift baskets are available that feature a number of Michigan-made products, as well as Robinette’s wine, cider, and apples.
+In addition, gift baskets are available that feature Michigan-made products, as well as Robinette’s wine, cider, and apples.
 Some baskets feature goods such as Michigan maple syrup, caramel corn, dried red tart cherries, cherry salsa, fudge, and Michigan maple granola.

 Visit Robinette’s Apple Haus & Winery in Grand Rapids Michigan

-Robinette’s Apple Haus and Winery is a great locale for families and anyone else to enjoy the different seasons Michigan offers to us.
-Visit the Winery at Robinette’s and taste the delicious product of Michigan fruits and berries.
+Robinette’s Apple Haus and Winery is a great locale for families and anyone else to enjoy Michigan’s different seasons.
+Visit the Winery at Robinette’s and taste the delicious products of Michigan fruits and berries.

-Every year, the folks are Robinette’s design a new maze for visitors to explore.
-This year’s theme is “A-maze-ing Bees”.
+Every year, the folks at Robinette’s design a new maze for visitors to explore.
+This year’s theme celebrates the 175th anniversary of the city of Grand Rapids.

 Robinette’s hours vary by season.
 You can find the current Apple Haus and Winery hours of operation as well as corn maze hours on their website or by calling them at 616-361-7180.